 I am admitted to practice in the state courts within the State of Maryland, in the Federal District Court of Maryland, in the District of Columbia and before the United States Tax Court.

-As a member of the Baltimore County Bar Association, I serve on the Pro Bono and Estate & Trust Committees.
-I enjoy giving back to the communities I serve and actively participate in Pro Bono workshops throughout Maryland, where I provide free legal advice to residents in need.
+As a member of the Baltimore County Bar, I serve on the Pro Bono and Estate & Trust Committees.
+I enjoy giving back to the communities I serve and actively participate in Pro Bono workshops throughout Maryland, providing free legal advice to residents in need.

-As a listed member of the Maryland Volunteer Lawyers Services (MVLS), I was honored with the 2012 Volunteer of the Year Award for my longstanding support of the MVLS Program in areas of law including bankruptcy, tax controversy, family law, estate planning and foreclosure prevention.
+In 2012, I was presented with Volunteer of the Year Award for my longstanding work with the Maryland Volunteer Lawyers Services (MVLS) Program in areas of law including bankruptcy, tax controversy, family law, estate planning and foreclosure prevention.
 In 2013, I was awarded a Certificate of Appreciation from Governor Martin O'Malley and Chief Judge Robert M. Bell in recognition of my services with the Maryland Foreclosure Prevention Pro Bono Project.

-My current practice areas include Estate Planning, Probate, Business Organization and Bankruptcy.
+My current practice areas include Estate Planning, Probate and Bankruptcy.